msclmn/PlaywrightJS/README.md

 This repository features an automation portfolio that highlights UI and API tests for a web application, all implemented using Playwright with JavaScript.

-Tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.
+Comprehensive Tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.

 There are currently 3 pipelines/workflows:
-1) UI Tests
+1) Comprehensive Tests (Automatically triggered)
-2) API Tests
+2) UI Tests (Manually triggered)
-3) All encompassing
+3) API Tests (Manually triggered)

 ### Install Dependencies based on the `package.json` file: